oisdk/site/drafts/list-manipulation-tricks.markdown

 list to be reversed), I first see if I can rewrite the function as a fold, and then just switch out `foldr` for `foldl`.

-For our puzzle here, we need to first write `zip` as a fold (we're going to pretend the input lists always have the same length for now):
+For our puzzle here, we need to first write `zip` as a fold:

 ```haskell
 zip :: [a] -> [b] -> [(a,b)]